Code First Multiple DB Context Migration

 project contains default ASP.NET core individual authentication DbContext that will have its own entities.

 Here are DbContexts from individual projects.
-I would assume that you already know how to create models, entities, etc. This tutorial will give you high level overview on how to apply migrations to one single SQL database.
+I would assume that you already know how to create models, entities, etc. This tutorial will give you a high level overview of how to apply migrations to one single SQL database.

 BookRental project DbContext